eric1foard/quick-budget/README.md

 # Roadmap

+## Done
+- Add comments to explain.

 ## To Do
-0) Add comments to explain.
 0.5) Improve variable naming.
 1) User can add fields
 2) Total changes (color as well?) depending on +/-